 Speakers that respond to voice commands are often people’s first introduction to what technology is in a smart home.

-That’s because the leading kinds of smart speakers connect to other parts of a smart home setup, allowing people to do things like turn on their lights or activate compatible coffeemakers with voice commands.
+That’s because the leading kinds of smart speakers connect to other parts of a smart home setup.
+This allows people to do things like turn on their lights or activate compatible coffeemakers with voice commands.

-These speakers also answer questions, give directions and let people buy things online by speaking aloud and responding to prompts that follow.
+These speakers also answer questions, give directions and let people buy things online.
+All you have to do is speak aloud and respond to the prompts that follow.
 Moreover, user experiences indicate these speakers are valuable for individuals with disabilities.

 For example, they might help a person with autism develop language skills or assist an individual who cannot use their hands to type gadget commands.